Using Security Labels to Control Message Flow in XMPP Services

 - Use a trust chain, and assume that intermediate components have not modified the message or label.

 - It does not enable a number of capabilities described in the second model, and provides no intra-organization protection.

 The second model is to associate SEF with the XMPP Server.
 This model provides intra-organization checks and a great deal more functionality and options for control than the gateway model.
 The rest of this paper looks at controls that can be applied with this model.
 MUC (Multi-User Chat) is tied to an XMPP server, and SEF for MUC is also examined.

 The basic SEF control to apply is to ensure that a user has a Security Clearance that matches the Security Label of each message that is delivered to the user.
 This is the core SEF of ensuring that a user only receives information that the user is cleared to access.

-The user's Security Clearance will generally be obtained from the directory, as described in the Isode whitepaper [Managing and securely determining Security Clearance].
+The user's Security Clearance will generally be obtained from the directory.
 There will be a Security Label associated with each message, and that will be checked against the Security Clearance.

 This check is central, and ensures that users do not receive information that they are not entitled to access.
 This check will be applied as a message arrives in the switch, so the effect of this control will be to ensure that messages arriving at the server are rejected immediately if they may not be sent to the intended recipient.

 This check can be always be made for both local and sometimes made for remote recipients, if this data is shared by common directory access.
 It is desirable to block messages at the earliest possible point.

 There is a symmetrical control, which is to check the Security Label on each message sent by a user against that user's Security Clearance.
 This check has two benefits: